 You’re going to have to say no. No to eating out with friends or co-workers at the beginning of your journey.

 Not until you’ve built your resilience and you’ve created a self-care plan that doesn’t sabotage your progress.

 It’s suggested, during the first 12 months of sobriety for an alcoholic, that they avoid any romantic relationships.
 This gives the person time to reconnect to buried feelings.

-It’s important as you are on your journey towards recovering from food addiction that you eliminate any opportunities for relapsing as much as humanly possible.
+It’s crucial on your journey towards recovering from food addiction that you eliminate any opportunities for relapsing as much as humanly possible.

-This is hard because some people overeat because they are lonely, or as stated earlier food is unavoidable.
-It’s everywhere!
+This is hard because many people overeat because they are lonely, or as stated earlier food is unavoidable.
+It’s everywhere and very triggering!

 Detoxing your body.
-I remember when I stopped eating rice for one month, I lost five lbs.
+I remember when I stopped eating rice for one month, I lost five pounds.

-I also remember the headaches and the withdrawals that I experienced from a high fat, high sugar, and high carbohydrate diet.
+I also remember the headaches and the withdrawals that I experienced from a high fat, high sugar, and high carbohydrate diet disappeared over time.

 Detox your body from foods slowly.
 Removing a particular food weekly or monthly from your diet.
 Trying to go cold turkey may work for some folks but not for everyone.